xAmaranth/BDO-Failstack-Calculator/README.md

 more expensive.
 Since the price point of enhancing materials vary from day-to-day thanks to the active in game economy, and since failstacks are lost entirely if an enhancement is successful, it is difficult for a player to gauge exactly how to failstack well or optimally.

-The application is built entirely using Java, with the GUI bulit using Swing.
+The application is built entirely using Java, with the GUI built using Swing.